ckegels/Solar-Monitor/README.md

 ### Sigenergy Notes

-Once the integration is installed, make sure the entity naming is **standardized**.
+Once the integration is installed, make sure the entity naming is the **standard** sigenergy naming.

 sensor.sigen_inverter_...